-Opioids and alcohol can stimulate the central nervous system (CNS) in a way that produces euphoric feelings.
-Vivitrol® was first formulated and approved in 2006, with the idea of preventing relapse in individuals who heavily struggled with alcohol use disorder.
+Opioids and alcohol can stimulate the central nervous system (CNS), producing euphoric feelings.
+Vivitrol® was first formulated and approved in 2006 to prevent relapse in individuals who heavily struggled with alcohol use disorder.
 For OUD, Vivitrol® got approval in 2010.

 Vivitrol for alcohol and opiates works as an impediment against these substances and remains inside the body, thus protecting it for a long time.
 There is no link between using Naltrexone® after detoxing because it does not bind to opioid receptor sites when taken as directed.

 Vivitrol® is also an effective medication for opioid use disorder.
-At the moment, Vivitrol® is the only OUD medication not classified as a controlled substance.
+Currently, Vivitrol® is the only OUD medication not classified as a controlled substance.